 So, with your dog in tow, it’ll be a proper family holiday!
-Note though that wild ducks sometimes visit the pond in the garden - they don't want to be terrified by dogs, so that's something to be aware of.
 You'll need to add your dogs when you are making your booking and an extra charge of £50 per pet will apply.

 There are strict dog rules to abide by at our properties, so please make sure you have read these before planning to bring your dog.

 Dogs are to be kept off all furniture in the house and are not allowed to go upstairs.

 Dogs are not allowed in the hot tub.